Tony Romo Trade Rumors: Cowboys To Send Romo To Texans For J.J. Watt And NFL Draft Pick?

 According to 247Sports, Hall of Fame wide receiver Cris Carter recently said on FOX Sports’ Undisputed that he believes this deal is in both teams’ best interests.

 “That’s what I would try to do.
 That would be the deal I’d be trying to go for with Jerry [Jones].
 I’d try to get J.J.
-Watt.
+Watt.”

 While this sounds like a blockbuster deal that would have shaken up the league several seasons ago, it’s not quite the same right now.
 Both players suffered injuries that sidelined them this season.
 While both players are still talented, neither seems to have too many seasons left.
 Romo is 36-years-old and while Watt is 27, it’s questionable if this latest injury will allow him to play too much longer at a high level.